I don’t know about you, but air travel stresses me out. For real!

 And the killer part of that is that I didn’t touch most of the clothes I had brought.
 But I brought them just in case I might need them.
 Sound familiar?

 Since then, things have improved a lot and I have taken this to the next level!
-It’s now a fun challenge to see how few things I can bring.
+Seeing how few things I can bring is now a fun challenge.
 Now I use compression packing cubes and reduce what I bring as much as possible.

 I have gone on several trips of around two weeks each and brought an international-sized travel bag.
 (Hint: even smaller than a regular carry-on sized bag) along with a small backpack.